nickorefice/github-build-auditor/README.md

-# 🚀 GitHub Build Auditor
+# 🚀 GitHub and Jenkins Build Auditor

-The **GitHub Build Auditor** is a tool designed to help developers analyze and optimize their GitHub Actions workflows by tracking the duration of Docker build steps.
-Gain valuable insights into your CI/CD pipelines, identify bottlenecks, and improve build efficiency.
+The **Build Auditor** is a tool designed to help developers analyze and optimize their CI/CD workflows by tracking the duration of build steps.
+It supports both GitHub Actions and Jenkins pipelines, providing valuable insights into your build processes, helping identify bottlenecks, and improving build efficiency.

 ---

 ## ✨ Features

-With the GitHub Build Auditor, you can:
+With the Build Auditor, you can:
-- ⏱ **Analyze Docker Build Durations**: Retrieve and evaluate the time taken by Docker build steps.
+- ⏱ **Analyze Build Durations**: Retrieve and evaluate the time taken by build steps in both GitHub Actions and Jenkins
-- 🔍 **Filter Steps by Duration**: Focus on the most time-consuming pipeline steps.
+- 🔍 **Filter Steps by Duration**: Focus on the most time-consuming pipeline steps
-- 📊 **Aggregate Step Durations**: Identify unique steps and calculate their total durations.
+- 📊 **Aggregate Step Durations**: Identify unique steps and calculate their total durations
-- 📝 **Generate Reports**: Export detailed results in **JSON format** for further analysis.
+- 📝 **Generate Reports**: Export detailed results in **JSON format** for further analysis
+- 🎨 **Colored Output**: Enhanced terminal output with color-coded messages for better readability
+- 📈 **Monthly Summaries**: Generate monthly summaries of build times and frequencies

 ---